Complete EB-5 Visa Guide:

 What is "Concurrent Filing" and how does it benefit me?

-If you are already in the U.S. on a valid visa (like H-1B, L-1, or F-1) and your EB-5 category is "Current" on the Visa Bulletin, you can file your Form I-485 (Adjustment of Status) concurrently with your I-526E.
-This allows you to receive an Employment Authorization Document (EAD) and Advance Parole (travel permit) while your petition is pending, giving you the flexibility to work and travel without relying on your underlying visa.
+If you are already in the United States in lawful status, are otherwise eligible to adjust status, and your EB-5 category is current under the Visa Bulletin chart USCIS permits for adjustment filings that month, you may be able to file Form I-485 (Adjustment of Status) at the same time as your I-526E or I-526.
+This can allow you to request an Employment Authorization Document (EAD) and Advance Parole (travel permit) while your petition is pending.

 How do I choose a safe EB-5 project?